regilero/regilero.github.com/_posts/2016-06-10-security_play_with_implicit_html_and_closing_divs.markdown

 the `<LI>` without closing the `<DIV>` inside.
 And now, on the final page, you have 2 extras closing divs !

-### Ok, too much closing divs, and then?
+### Ok, too many closing divs, and then?

 If the contributor can enter `<div>` and `</div>`, and if you count the number of closing and opening divs to assume the HTML is correct, **you are wrong**.

-The HTML is correct only if **the order** of the opening and closing tags is correct, if some tags are closed before some others it may breaks the layout (it depends of the tags).
+The HTML is correct only if **the order** of the opening and closing tags is correct, if some tags are closed before some others it may break the layout (it depends of the tags).

-For the contibutors, this means writing outside of the controlled zone (the user-comment box for example) and adding content, with the subset of HTML that they are allowed to use, on other parts of the page (maybe playing with `<table>` and `<br/>` to fake content on some parts of your layout that other users will trust more than a spam comment box (see last examples at the end of this text).
+For the contibutors, this means writing outside of the controlled zone (the user-comment box for example) and adding content, with the subset of HTML that they are allowed to use, on other parts of the page, maybe playing with `<table>` and `<br/>` to fake content on some parts of your layout that other users will trust more than a spam comment box (see last examples at the end of this text).

 ## Demo

-Here are some iframes using the implicit DIV closing trick, and writing one simple line of text on the `main` div, instead of writing it 3 nested DIV deeper.
+Below are some iframes that use the implicit DIV closing trick to write one simple line of text on the `main` div, instead of writing it 3 nested DIV deeper.

-A nice thing to do is opening one of theses iframes in a new window and looking at the source.
-This is an example for the first iframe, where we cans see in red that something was detected as wrong.
+An interesting thing to do is opening these iframes in a new window and looking at the source.
+Here is what you'll see if you view the source of the first iframe:

 <img src="/theme/img/posts/t1_html_source.png">

+We can see that something wrong was detected and highlighted in red.

-Inspecting the DOM we see the fixed divs
+Inspecting the DOM we see how the browser automatcially closes the divs:

 <img src="/theme/img/posts/t1_html_dom.png">

-Here:
+In these examples:

 * the goal is to write something **in red**, in the main div
 * somes tests should fail (using `<P>` or `<TD>` `<TR>` we do not break the divs